Mutawakilu Adam: 2016 elections

-Mutawakilu in his capacity as ranking member on mines and energy called for the arrest of both Prof. Frimpong-Boateng, Minister of Science and Technology and Minister for Lands and Natural Resources regarding the scandals of the about 500 missing excavators which were seized from illegal miners by the task force Galamstop.
+Adam, in his capacity as ranking member on mines and energy, called for the arrest of both Prof. Frimpong-Boateng, Minister of Science and Technology, and the Minister for Lands and Natural Resources, regarding the scandal of about 500 missing excavators which were seized from illegal miners by the task force Galamstop.

 Personal life

-He is a Muslim, and married with 5 children.
+Adam is a Muslim.
+He is married, with five children.